200016harshjain/goodreads-social/README.md

-Sometimes you ask questions because you seek connection; sometimes you seek answers.
-Trying to build a future where we can do both.
+The questions we ask aren't seeking answers, they are seeking connection.
+Trying to build a future where we can realise that